pokarats/CoDER/README.md

 ### Combined Text and CUI Input Model

 We also experimented with training the baseline LAAT model with both types of input: text and CUI.
-We used W2V embeddings for the text input type and the case4 KGE for the CUI input type.
-The idea is to investigate if adding hierachical or relational information in the KGE-represented CUIs to the text-input data improves model's performance.
+We use W2V embeddings for the text input type and the case4 KGE for the CUI input type.
+The idea is to investigate if **adding** hierachical or relational information in the KGE-represented CUIs to the text-input data improves model's performance.

+We experimented with the following set-ups with both the Top50 and Full Datasets:

+- Late fusion:
+  - with shared LSTM encoder between CUI and text inputs
+  - two separate LSTM encoders between input types
+  - Post-LAAT fusion vs pre-LAAT fusion
+- Early fusion:
+  - CUI and text embeddings are combined before their fused representation is input to the encoder

 ### WIP:GNN